 My own hands were ready to cramp by the time the sinker broke the surface.
 Finally!
 I groaned to myself.
-All that effort to raise an ounce of lead from the bottom — it should have given me pause — made me think about the bigger picture (i.e. fish).
+All that effort to raise an ounce of lead from the bottom should have given me pause — made me think of the bigger picture (i.e. fish).
 But no, right then my attention was focused solely on the bare hook dangling beneath my palm.
-A fish had picked it clean with one chomping bite.
+The fish had picked it clean with one chomping bite.
 Munch!
 Hobbling back to the bench for another piece of bait, I could almost see him swimming around down there with a shit-eating grin.
-Hee hee hee – come on and get me, sucker!
+Hee hee hee . . .
+Come on and get me — sucker!

 “Yes, you got a bite,” Mamede said, glancing down at the hook.
 “Put on a smaller piece this time so he has to take the hook.”